DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 ## 4.1 Accessibility in Digital Travel Tools

-The growing reliance on mobile applications for travel planning has introduced new challenges in the field of digital accessibility.
+The increasing adoption of mobile travel applications has brought undeniable convenience, but also new accessibility challenges that remain underexplored.
 While many apps aim to provide convenience and flexibility to the general population, they often overlook the specific needs of users with mobility, sensory, or cognitive impairments.

-Despite ongoing improvements in user interface standards and compliance frameworks such as the Web Content Accessibility Guidelines (WCAG), many mainstream platforms still fail to deliver meaningful accessibility features.
+Despite ongoing improvements in user interface standards and compliance frameworks such as the Web Content Accessibility Guidelines (**WCAG** [6]), many mainstream platforms still fail to deliver meaningful accessibility features.
 Studies and industry reports indicate that apps in the tourism and transportation sectors tend to treat accessibility as an afterthought, with vague icons or labels such as “wheelchair accessible” often lacking verification or context.

 Popular travel-related apps such as Google Maps, Booking.com, or GetYourGuide frequently omit detailed accessibility data or provide inconsistent coverage across destinations.
 In real-world use, this leads to significant friction for users who must rely on fragmented or outdated sources to make confident travel decisions.

+According to the WebAIM Million report (2023), over 95% of tested homepages failed to meet WCAG compliance, underscoring the widespread neglect of accessibility in digital platforms.

 Among the most frequently cited issues in existing systems are: